Sunday, February 15, 2026

 I watched him pull himself up next to the glass coffee table.

 He would pull at my then-full head of hair with those determined little fists.
+Hard.
+Deliberately.
+With the complete confidence of a boy who knew exactly where he stood in the world, and that world was Dad.

 Those small moments are eternal.